WINE ITINERARY DESIGN

 Côte d’Or

-Côte d’Or’s narrow strip of land is the most fascinating wine region on Earth.
-This is the birthplace of the notion of terroir and home to many of the most unattainable wines on the planet.
-Despite its fame, the Côte d’Or maintains an understated, rural nature.
-A trip along its gentle slopes is not only a seminal experience for any wine lover but also a captivating journey through one of Europe’s most historic regions, blessed with a rich gastronomic heritage.
+The Côte d’Or’s slender ribbon of land is arguably the most captivating wine region in the world.
+It is the birthplace of the terroir concept and home to some of the rarest and most coveted wines on the planet.
+Despite its renown, the Côte d’Or retains a quiet, rural charm.
+Traveling its gentle slopes offers not only an essential pilgrimage for any wine enthusiast but also a rich cultural journey through one of Europe’s most historic regions, celebrated for its exceptional culinary traditions.

 Collio Goriziano